 Tummy Tuck (Abdominoplasty)

 Abdominoplasty – or tummy tuck – is a surgical procedure used to remove excess, unneeded or unwanted skin and fat from the abdomen.
-Most patients who undergo a tummy tuck in Coos Bay achieve smoother, flatter and well-toned abdomens that are unachievable with diet and exercise alone.
+Most patients who undergo a tummy tuck to achieve smoother, flatter and well-toned abdomens that are unachievable with diet and exercise alone.
 Many of the patients who select abdominoplasty are of a normal body weight, but have loose or sagging skin caused by genetics, aging, or certain life events like pregnancy or weight fluctuations.

 Did you know?

 Although a tummy tuck is an excellent solution for excising excess skin, it is no substitute for a nutritious diet and regular exercise.
 It is also not a solution for stretch-marks located above the belly button.
 Keep in mind that abdominoplasty results are long-lasting, but may be negated with future pregnancies.
 If you plan to have one or more children in the future, speak with your doctor about delaying your procedure.

 Am I a candidate for a tummy tuck procedure?

 You may be a candidate for a tummy tuck if you are a non-smoker with excess abdominal skin – perhaps due to significant weight loss or pregnancy – and you are currently at a stable weight.
 You’ll also need a pre-surgical consultation to ensure that you have realistic expectations of your outcome.

 What should I expect during my abdominoplasty procedure?